FAQs on the Accommodation at NCH

 1. Can you guarantee accommodation?

-Yes, we can guarantee rooms at all of the recommended providers, besides ISH, based on availability.
+Yes, we can guarantee rooms at all of the recommended providers, besides International Students House (ISH) and Drapery Place, based on availability.

 2. Do I have to live in one of the NCH recommended halls of residence?